 The choice of cheese for my recipe is a locally produced cheddar cheese made from hormone-free milk.
 The Jason Wiebe farm produces award winning cheese on-site at their Kansas farm.
 Dairy cows on the Wiebe farm produce the milk that the cheese is made from.
-That's why the cheese is so good.
+That's why the cheese is so darned good!

 The smoker temperature has to remain under 90 degrees Fahrenheit for the duration of the smoking process.
 There are a couple of ways to do this.